suuelee/druber-responsive/README.md

 ## Where do we start?
 1. Before diving into the code, it's crucial to understand that this issue impacts *both* developers *and* designers.
 Before diving head first into the code, it's a good idea to work together **to create a separate wireframe** for mobile.
 This will allow the team to collectively work through the structure of the website and establish expectations.
-2. Once the wireframe has been complete, I would delegate the pages of the website among the developers to ensure full coverage and avoid overlap.
+2. Once the wireframe has been completed, I would delegate the pages of the website among the developers to ensure full coverage and avoid overlap.
 This will also help us to prevent merge conflicts and to work at a faster pace.

 ## Solution Implementation + Example
-To illustrate the process of making DRUBER mobile-compatible, I will be using a landing page mock-up as an example.
+To illustrate the process of making DRUBER mobile-compatible, I will be using a mock landing page as an example.
 Right now, it is only compatible with desktop (1920x1080).
-As shown below, the website becomes extremely unreadable and poorly formatted as the size of the screen narrows.
+As shown below, the webpage becomes extremely unreadable and poorly formatted as the size of the screen narrows.

 <Insert GIF of website>